DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 4. Enter **team** in the *Set the target attribute path* field.
 If you are breaking down your logs usage by a different attribute (for example, project, region, so on), then enter in the relevant attribute name.
 5. Enter the team name in the *Set the target attribute value* field.
 For example, if you enter “service_a”, then `team:service_a` is added as an attribute.
 6. Click **Create**.
-7. Add String Builder Processors to the other pipelines filtering by teams or by the attribute you are using.
+7. Add a String Builder Processor to each pipeline that is filtering logs to a different team or the attribute that you are using for cost attribution

 #### Create a remapper to convert the `team` attribute to a tag